P9DRIN/virtualshop/README.md

 ##### npm run dev to execute. dont forget to link the db on ".env" archive.
 Follow the syntax from ".env.example";
-##### npm run dev para executar aplicação. não esquecete de conectar o banco de dados no arquivo ".env".
+##### npm run dev para executar aplicação. não esquecer de conectar o banco de dados no arquivo ".env".
 Siga a sintaxe do ".env.example";